LogicLogic in Rocq

 Conversely, an important side benefit of stating facts using booleans

-is enabling some proof automation through computation with Coq terms, a
+is enabling some proof automation through computation with Rocq terms, a

 technique known as proof by reflection.